jimmycodesocial/draft-js-iframely-plugin/README.md

 ```

 #### Embedder
-When integrate the plugin with `draft-js-side-toolbar-plugin` and click the Embed button, it will display a plceholder where you can paste the URL.
+When integrating the plugin with `draft-js-side-toolbar-plugin` and clicking the Embed button, it will display a plceholder where you can paste the URL.
-Pressing Enter will close and embed the URL; but, losing the focus, pressing ESC or DEL with empty text will close the Embedder.
+Pressing Enter will close and embed the URL; but, lose the focus on the editor, pressing ESC or DEL with empty text will close the Embedder.

 ## Configuration
 | Param          | Default                             | Description                                                             |